cyberchitta/llm-context.py/README.md

      "summary_file": "tech-summary.md"
    }
    ```
+If the key is missing or null, no summary will be included in the context.

 The summary can include information like architectural decisions, non-obvious performance considerations, or future plans.
 For example:
 - "We chose a microservices architecture to allow for independent scaling of components."